Knee Injury (cont.)

 The head of the fibula on the lateral side of the knee joint can be fractured either by a direct blow or as part of an injury to the shin or ankle.
 This bone usually heals with little intervention, but fractures of this bone can have a major complication.
 The peroneal nerve wraps around the bone and can be damaged by the fracture.
 This will cause a foot drop, so do not be surprised if the physician examines your foot when you complain of knee problems.

 With jumping injuries, the surface of the tibia can be damaged, resulting in a fracture to the tibial plateau.
 Since this is where the femoral condyle sits to move the knee joint, it is important that it heals in the best position possible.
-For that reason, after plain X-rays reveal this fracture, a CT scan is done to make certain that there is no displacement of the bones.
+For that reason, after plain X-rays reveal this fracture, a CT scan may be done to make certain that there is no displacement of the bones.
 Occasionally, this type of fracture requires surgery for repair.

 Fractures of the femur require significant force, but in people with osteoporosis, less force is needed to cause a fracture of this large bone.
 In people with knee replacements who fall, there is a potential weakness at the site of the knee replacement above the femoral condyle, and this can be a site of fracture.
 The decision to operate or treat by immobilization with a cast will be made by the orthopedist.

 Housemaid's knee (prepatellar bursitis) is due to repetitive kneeling and crawling on the knees.
 The bursa or space between the skin and kneecap becomes inflamed and fills with fluid.
 It is a localized injury and does not involve the knee itself.
-Treatment includes padding the knee and using ibuprofen as an anti-inflammatory medication.
+Treatment includes padding the knee and using ibuprofen or naproxen as an anti-inflammatory medication.
 This injury is commonly seen in carpet installers and roofers.

 The kneecap sits within the tendon of the quadriceps muscle, in front of the femur, just above the knee joint.
 It is held in place by the muscles of the knee.